Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 Secure

-Old Republic Home Protection (ORHP) has been in the home warranty business since 1974, giving it over 50 years of experience.
-As of December 2025, the company refreshed its pricing and plan structure, now offering three core tiers: Silver (Basic), Gold (Deluxe), and Platinum (Elite).
+Old Republic Home Protection (ORHP) has been in the home warranty business since 1974, giving it more than 50 years of experience.
+In 2026, the company offers three core retail plan tiers: Basic, Deluxe, and Elite.
+Some states also offer 13-month CRES real estate transaction plans branded as Essential, Standard, Ultimate, and Platinum, which are sold primarily through real estate agents and priced differently from the retail plans.
 Coverage is available in 25 states plus Washington, D.C., so availability should be your first check before comparing plans.

 Plan Breakdown